Lita Milan: The Unusual Life Of A Hollywood Actress Who Is Now Living In Exile

 As reported by Express, Ramfis inherited enough money for he and his wife to have a comfortable life in Spain.
 Unfortunately, Ramis was killed in a car accident in 1969.

-In the years following her husband’s death, Lita Milan reportedly spent the remainder of her her husband’s fortune and amassed “immense” debts.
+In the years following her husband’s death, Lita Milan reportedly spent the remainder of her husband’s fortune and amassed “immense” debts.
 In an interview with Express, the former actress admitted she was “going through a very painful time” and often made extravagant purchases as “a way to alleviate sadness.”

 In addition to losing her father-in-law and her husband, Lita lost her father in the late 1970s — when he was reportedly killed during an attempted robbery.